Health status of White Americans: Comparison to other white populations

-Compared to other white populations, white Americans are at disparate risk of poor health outcomes partly due to the incidence of diseases of despair.
-The life expectancy of whites in the US ranks behind countries such as South Korea, Chile, Greece, Cyprus, and Cuba.
-In addition, when comparing the health of white Americans to white people from other first world countries, there are better health outcomes for all ages up to 75.
-Furthermore, whites from the highest socioeconomic levels in the US had comparable health outcome rates to whites from England who had the lowest income and education levels.
+Compared to other white populations, white Americans are at a higher risk of poor health outcomes.

+A 2008 study found that the wealthiest white Americans had comparable health outcomes to whites from England who had the lowest income and education levels.
 Malat et al. developed a framework in 2016 that aims to understand the relationship between whiteness and health.
 In a study of health disparities across Canada and the US, the US consistently had far more pronounced racial health inequities.
 The extent of these inequities are heavily dependent on the society in which they are occur.
 These researchers describe the US as being characterized by racial and ethnic segregation, and policies that distribute health resources, housing, and education unequally.

 Below is a list of conditions for which the US overall is consistently worse than the average among comparable high-income countries (Australia, Austria, Denmark, Finland, France, Germany, Italy, Japan, Norway, Portugal, Spain, Sweden, Switzerland, the Netherlands, and the United Kingdom):